A confined random walk locally looks like tilted random interlacements: Abstract

 \section{Abstract}

-In this paper we consider the simple random walk on $\ZZ^d$, $d \geq 3$, conditioned to stay in a large domain $D_N$ of typical diameter $N$.
-Considering the range up to time $t_N \geq N^{2+\delta}$ for some $\delta > 0$, we establish a coupling with what \cite{teixeira2009interlacement} and \cite{liLowerBoundDisconnection2014} defined as \textit{tilted random interlacements}.
+In this paper we consider the simple random walk on $\ZZ^d$, $d \geq 3$, conditioned to stay forever in a large domain $D_N$ of typical diameter $N$.
+Considering the range up to time $t_N \geq N^{2+\delta}$ for some $\delta > 0$, we establish a coupling with what Li \& Sznitman \cite{liLowerBoundDisconnection2014} defined as \textit{tilted random interlacements}.
 This tilted interlacement can be described as random interlacements but with trajectories given by random walks on conductances $c_N(x,y) = \phi_N(x) \phi_N(y)$, where $\phi_N$ is the first eigenvector of the discrete Laplace--Beltrami operator on $D_N$.
-The coupling follows the methodology of the soft local times, introduced in \cite{popov2015soft} and used in \cite{teixeiracoupling} to prove the well-known coupling between the simple random walk on the torus and the random interlacements.
+The coupling follows the methodology of the soft local times, introduced by Popov \& Teixeira \cite{popov2015soft} and used by {\v C}ern{\'y} \& Teixeira \cite{teixeiracoupling} to prove the well-known coupling between the simple random walk on the torus and the random interlacements. \ Write $\lambda_N$ and $\phi_N$ for the first eigenvalue and associated eigenvector of $P_N$, with the following normalization